User research and AI Chatbot design to elevate student engagement in collaborative environments

 Understanding the overarching themes of research

-AIED aims to use a combination of AI, learning theory, and educational practice to improve learning outcomes.
+Artificial Intelligence in Education (AIED) AIED aims to use a combination of AI, learning theory, and educational practice to improve learning outcomes.
 Most research focuses on the personalization of learning for individuals and lacks focus on how AI technology can enhance student-student collaborative learning and compensation for the adverse effects of the absence of peers.

-The impact of real-time feedback considerably improved performance since it allowed participants to reflect while taking part in the conversations.
+Improvement in social interaction skills The impact of real-time feedback considerably improved performance since it allowed participants to reflect while taking part in the conversations.
 However, traditional feedback approaches to expedite behavior change can make one feel uncomfortable having their group status evident to peers for fear evaluated or targeted based on societal expectations.

-Multi-party-based chatbots are virtual agents that communicate with multiple users in a group.
+Chatbots in group discussions Multi-party-based chatbots are virtual agents that communicate with multiple users in a group.
 Researchers on multi-party-based chatbots have regarded chatbots as tools that support group interaction while including them as group members by focusing on their social roles.

 Comparing existing solutions